Men’s Health Center & Urology

 Implantation of a penile prosthesis is one of several options available for the treatment of erectile dysfunction.
 The penis consists of three hollow tubes running along the length of the shaft.
 One of these, the urethra, runs along the bottom of the penis and brings urine from the bladder out through the end of the penis.
 The other two matched tubes running side-by-side on the top of the penis are constructed much like an automobile tire with an outer tube and an inner tube.
 The erection is created by the two inner tubes filling and pushing against the outer tubes, much like a tire that is inflated with air.

 One of the treatment options for erectile dysfunction is the placement of prosthetic inner tubes within the penis to mimic the inflation process and create an erection.
-Penile implants were first used in the 1950s, and since then further advances have occurred.
-Different types of prostheses have been developed, and hundreds of thousands of men throughout the world have been successfully treated with penile implants.
+There are different types of prostheses, and hundreds of thousands of men throughout the world have been successfully treated with penile implants.
 Today there are three types of penile prostheses: the semi-rigid implant, the inflatable implant and a self-contained inflatable implant.

 Implants are effective in treating almost every cause of erectile dysfunction.
-The success rate is more than 90 percent when both partners are informed of the nature and limitations of the prosthesis.
+The success rate is more than 90% when both partners are informed of the nature and limitations of the prosthesis.
 Prostheses require no further treatment after implantation, and there is no external equipment, which might have negative connotations to the partner.
 No medicines or injections are needed, and once the prosthesis is placed and functioning there are no further costs.
-The newer prostheses are very reliable and the chance of mechanical failure is very low, in the range of 2 to 4 percent per year.
+The newer prostheses are very reliable and the chance of mechanical failure is very low.